yuygfgg/Fansub-encoding-tools/README.md

 #### Overview

-`organize_en.sh` is a Bash script designed to handle and organize MKV files within a folder structure.
+`organize.sh` is a Bash script designed to handle and organize MKV files within a folder structure.
 It performs the following tasks:
 - Extracts video and audio tracks from the MKV file.
 - Merges the video, audio, subtitles, chapters, and font attachments back into a new MKV file.
 -